socialmedia-class/socialmedia-class.github.io/assignment3.md

 <div class="alert alert-info">
-  <p>Submit *both* in person (4:15pm) and in Carmen (10am) by Tuesday December 5th, 2017; strictly no late submission or alternative submission methods will be accepted for this extracurricular assignment.</p>
+  <p>Submit on Carmen by Friday April 27, 2018; strictly no late submission or alternative submission methods will be accepted for this extracurricular assignment.</p>
 </div>